nondumiso03/nondumiso03/README.md

 ## Hi there 👋

-# I'm Nondumiso Mandy Xulu 👩🏽‍💻
+# I'm Nondumiso Xulu 👩🏽‍💻
 A Final-year Computer Science student and Cybersecurity trainee interested in Blue team, I'm deeply passionate about **technology** and anything related to **security**.
 I really enjoy exploring how systems work and how they can be protected.

 ---